-Q Method is used to study subjective perspectives.
+Q Method (also known as Q Methodology) is used to study subjective perspectives.
 It is useful when you wish to characterise how different groups of people think about a particular issue in a systemic way.
 It can be used to explore perspectives on any issue area where there is subjective disagreement, making it particularly useful for studying controversial subjects.
 Q does not look to link perspectives with objective and external variables such as age, job or income, but instead it looks to understand the subject’s own internal frame of reference (Cairns 2012).

 Q method is most often used on participant sample sizes of between 12-40 people (Webler, Danielson et al. 2009; Cairns 2012).
 The participants in a Q study are purposively sampled (ie. they are not randomly selected), and will be determined by the question of interest.
 They might include for example policy makers, specialists in a particular field or people living in a certain area, or affected by a particular issue.
 Respondents should be selected to represent the breadth of opinion around the topic of interest, rather than being somehow representative of the population as a whole.

 A set of opinion statements is developed to create the Q set or sample.
 This is done by reviewing the ‘volume of discussion’ on the topic of interest (Brown 1986: 58) and should cover several discourses or ‘ways of seeing’.
 Depending on the issue of interest, opinion statements can be gathered from any primary or secondary sources where that issue is being discussed.
 Sources might include interviews or discussions with stakeholders, text from academic papers, grey literature, websites and other media.
 Opinion statements are gathered from these sources, until it appears that ‘saturation point’ has been reached and the addition of new statements does not add any diversity to the existing set of statements.